-- Will not burn but increases intensity of fire - Not considered a significant fire risk, however containers may burn - Heating may cause expansion or decomposition leading to violent rupture of containers - Decomposition may produce toxic fumes of sulfur oxides (SO), sodium monoxide (Na2O), carbon monoxide (CO), carbon dioxide (CO2) other pyrolysis products typical of burning organic material, water vapour, sodium carbonate, phosphorous oxides (PO) and metal oxides.
+- Will not burn but may increase intensity of fire one part of mixture will exhibit difficult combustion or is difficult to ignite - Not considered a significant fire risk, however containers may burn - Heating may cause expansion or decomposition leading to violent rupture of containers - Decomposition may produce toxic fumes of sulfur oxides (SOx), sodium monoxide (Na2O), carbon monoxide (CO), carbon dioxide (CO2) other pyrolysis products typical of burning organic material, water vapour, sodium carbonate, phosphorous oxides (POx) and metal oxides.
 May omit corrosive fumes.